COVID-19 updates, including vaccine information, for our patients and visitors, Learn More

-Dr. Goodman uses experimental therapeutics to treat people with rare histiocytosis, which is a group of syndromes characterized by an abnormal increase in the number of certain immune cells called histiocytes.
-They include Langerhans cell histiocytosis, Erdheim-Chester disease, Rosai-Dorfman disease, and Castleman disease.
+Dr. Goodman treats and writes guidelines for the rare lymphoproliferative disorder Castleman disease.
+He also uses experimental therapeutics to treat people with rare histiocytosis, which is a group of syndromes characterized by an abnormal increase in the number of certain immune cells called histiocytes.
+They include Langerhans cell histiocytosis, Erdheim-Chester disease, and Rosai-Dorfman disease.
 Many of these novel therapies are designed to be more effective with less toxicity and targeted for individualized therapy.

 Dr. Goodman also offers chimeric antigen receptor (CAR) T-cell therapy to adults with relapsed or refractory B-cell lymphoma, a type of non-Hodgkin lymphoma.
 CAR T-cell therapy harnesses the patient's own immune cells to recognize and kill cancer cells.
 It is just one of many types of personalized cancer therapies offered at UC San Diego Health.
 Dr. Goodman also has clinical and research interests in cutaneous and T-cell non-Hodgkin lymphomas (NHLs) and is part of the National Comprehensive Cancer Network (NCCN) guideline writing committee for both cutaneous NHLs and T-cell NHLs.